 Examines different perspectives on the nature of love and sexuality.
 Defines and distinguishes features associated with different types of love and sexuality.
 Explores norms concerning both, and critically examines their role in contemporary American society.

-Prerequisites: GES 130 and GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently); one completed PHI course recommended.
-Offered: Spring, Occasionally
+Prerequisites: GES 130; GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently).
+Offered: Occasionally spring.

 PHI 230U • Medieval Islamic Philosophy 3 Credits.